-This course is an introductory course in microcomputer interfacing and applications for students in electrical and computer engineering and technology.
-The main goals of the course are: (1) to provide a broad and systematic introduction to microprocessors and microcontrollers, (2) to introduce the general HCS12 programming and interfacing as an example of typical microcontroller organization and interfacing, (3) present typical applications and protocols in microcomputer interfacing.
+This course is an introductory course in microcomputer interfacing and applications for students in computer engineering, electrical engineering, system and computing engineering and mechatronics engineering programs.
+The main goals of the course are: (1) to provide a broad and systematic introduction to microprocessors and microcontrollers, (2) to introduce the general HCS12 and Kinetis K60 architectures and interfacing as an example of typical microcontroller organizations and interfacing, (3) present typical applications and protocols in microcomputer interfacing.